Overview: What are we talking about?

 In this article, we will cover how to create and manage employee schedules using Gingr's in-app employee scheduler.

 To subscribe to the employee scheduler for $15/month navigate to Admin » Manage Gingr Subscriptions.
+This subscription is shared across locations, so you will only need to subscribe once in an app.

 **Clients who purchased their Gingr subscription prior to 12/1/2018 receive employee scheduling at no additional charge**